payu-india/CMS-Chatbot/docs/partners/refer-merchants-using-api.md

 ### User Token APIs

-The Partner Integration offers several token-related endpoints for authentication purposes.
+The Merchant Onboarding Integration offers several token-related endpoints for authentication purposes.
 These endpoints handle token generation, refresh, and OTP verification when required.

 For detailed request and response specifications, please refer to: